Chaithanya182/whatsappbot/replit.md

 ## Overview

-TeluguPickleBot is a Node.js-based WhatsApp chatbot that serves as an automated customer service solution for a Telugu pickle business.
-The bot handles customer inquiries, provides product information, processes orders, and manages user sessions while integrating with the Gupshup WhatsApp Business API.
-The application is designed to understand both Telugu and English messages and respond appropriately in a conversational manner.
+TeluguPickleBot is a Node.js-based WhatsApp chatbot serving as an automated customer service solution for **Alekhyaa Chitti Pickles**, an authentic Andhra pickle business based in Rajahmundry, East Godavari, AP.
+The bot handles customer inquiries, provides authentic product information from their real catalog, processes orders, and manages user sessions while integrating with the Gupshup WhatsApp Business API.
+The application supports both Telugu and English messages and features a comprehensive catalog of 17+ authentic pickle varieties including vegetarian, non-vegetarian, and traditional spice powders.

 ## System Architecture